yn-academia/number-counting/README.md

 LOG_LEVEL=error make foreman-ai
 ```

-### 1. Running the Manually
+### 1. Running All Commands Manually

-Please ensure you ran this command to ensure your Ruby and JS are all setup.
+You need to run the following command first, to ensure all Ruby and JS libraries are setup:

 ```bash
 make build